k-kawajiri/android-validation/README.md

 ## Licence

-see http://unlicense.org/ or the accompanying UNLICENSE file.
+see http://unlicense.org/ or the accompanying LICENSE file.